Self Cleansing Velocity given Rugosity Coefficient Solution

 Self Cleansing Velocity given Rugosity Coefficient Formula

-Vs = (1/n)*(m)^(1/6)*sqrt(k*d'*(G-1))
+vs = (1/n)*(m)^(1/6)*sqrt(k*d'*(G-1))

-What is self-cleansing velocity ?
+What is Rugosity Coefficient ?

 How to Calculate Self Cleansing Velocity given Rugosity Coefficient?